Rocky Gap State Park12900 Lakeshore DriveFlintstone MD 21530

 “Rock hop” down into the canyon on the challenging five-mile long Evitt’s Homesite Trail and find yourself surrounded by hemlock, mountain laurel and rhododendron.
 Cross the small cascading stream on the footbridge and begin to climb Evitt’s Mountain, named for one of Allegany County’s first European settlers.
 This is an ambitious trail that climbs about 1,000 feet in elevation in 2.5 miles (5 miles round-trip).
 Plan to take water and a camera and spend a couple of hours hiking to the top of the mountain.
 This trail offers a great hike for those willing to take the challenge.

 The one-quarter mile long Touch of Nature Trail offers hikers of all ability levels a paved trail.
 Benches line the hemlock-edged path that leads to the fishing dock and connects with the Lakeside Loop Trail.

 Rocky Gap State Park's Lake Habeeb offers year-round recreational opportunities.
 Boats are allowed on Lake Habeeb 24 hours per day, 7 days per week.
 Navigational lights are required after sunset.
 Only electric powered motors are allowed on Lake Habeeb.
 Gasoline powered motors are prohibited.
 A public boat ramp is located within the park, along Pleasant Valley Road.
-Rental boats, including canoes and kayaks (Memorial Day weekend to Labor Day), are available in the day-use beach area and at the campground beach, for campground users.
+Canoe and kayak rentals (Memorial Day weekend to Labor Day) are available in the Day Area and at the campground beach, for campground users.